-Diving at islands off the east coast of Peninsular Malaysia is rewarding.
+Diving at the islands off the east coast of Peninsular Malaysia is rewarding.
 These islands are frequented by several turtle species including the green sea turtle, hawksbill sea turtle, and if you are very lucky, you might see a leatherback sea turtle.

 Besides turtles, expect to find blacktip sharks, leopard sharks and large schools of yellowtail snapper.
 At Tenggol Island, whale shark sightings are possible during July to August.
 Macro lovers will have plenty to see in this area, as there are many species of nudibranch, scorpionfish, pipefish, octopus and eels littered around the healthy reefs.